guilhemmarchand/splunk-vagrant-ansible-collections/README.md

 Instructions are available in the [README](https://github.com/guilhemmarchand/splunk-vagrant-ansible-collections/tree/master/create_monosite_cluster) of the repository

+## create_multisite_cluster

+This scenario uses Vagrant and Ansible to create on a fly a mutli-site Splunk cluster.

+Instructions are available in the [README](https://github.com/guilhemmarchand/splunk-vagrant-ansible-collections/tree/master/create_multisite_cluster) of the repository

 ## deploy_nmon_cluster_monosite

 This scenario will automatically deploy the Nmon Performance application (See https://splunkbase.splunk.com/app/1753 or https://github.com/guilhemmarchand/nmon-for-splunk) for the mono-site cluster configuration.

 Instructions are available in the [README](https://github.com/guilhemmarchand/splunk-vagrant-ansible-collections/tree/master/deploy_nmon_cluster_monosite) of the repository

+## deploy_nmon_cluster_multisite

+This scenario will automatically deploy the Nmon Performance application (See https://splunkbase.splunk.com/app/1753 or https://github.com/guilhemmarchand/nmon-for-splunk) for the multi-site cluster configuration.

+Instructions are available in the [README](https://github.com/guilhemmarchand/splunk-vagrant-ansible-collections/tree/master/deploy_nmon_cluster_multisite) of the repository